Jian4129/Coding-Challenge-S21/README.md

 **You may use any programming language you feel most comfortable.
 We recommend Python because it is the easiest to implement.
 You're allowed to use any library you want to implement this**, just document which ones you used in this README file.
 Try to complete this as soon as possible.

 Regardless if you can or cannot answer the question, provide a short explanation of how you got your solution or how you think it can be solved in your README.md file.
 However, we highly recommend giving the challenge a try, you just might learn something new!

+# Solution

+require library: biopython
+    use "pip install biopython" to install biopython

+TestGround.ipynb: place I use to learn new library and functions.
+GenomeMap.ipynb: the main program.

+Issue: GenomeMap.ipynb only display 4 genes
+       GenomeMap.ipynb display labels in incorrect place.
+           potential fix: figure out how python determine where to draw the arc, and use that to configure the relative position the label should be at relative to the arc.

+GenomeMap.ipynb iterate through each feature and each DNA code inside the feature and draw them out using PIL.ImageDraw.arc.
+Each feature are seperated with 10 unit of arc.